pff000/Keyboard0/feather/firmware/README.md

 2. Copy adafruit/neopixel.mpy to /mnt/lib
 3. Copy kmk_firmware-main/kmk to /mnt
 4. Copy code.py to /mnt
-5. Unmount the circuitpython druive and reset
+5. Unmount the circuitpython drive and reset